-You must also make sure that the OLE DB Driver and Native Client are installed on the PC on which you run the database component of the installation program.
+You must also make sure that the OLE DB Driver is installed on the PC on which you run the database component of the installation program.
 For simplicity, you can run the database component of the installation program from the MyID application server.

-If you are using the standalone authentication service (web.oauth2.ext) you must make sure that the OLE DB Driver and Native Client are installed on the server onto which you want to install this service.
+If you are using the standalone authentication service (web.oauth2.ext) you must make sure that the OLE DB Driver is installed on the server onto which you want to install this service.